Updated: November 14, 2017

 - Cinco de Mayo – Cinco de Mayo celebrates the day in 1862 when Mexican troops beat the French during the famous Battle of Puebla, declaring their independence.
 Freedom Park is generally the center of the festivities for this annual celebration held on the weekend closest to May 5th.
 It includes parades, clowns and food booths, and there are also a variety of celebrations in local bars and other parks throughout the city.

 - Helldorado Days – This long-running event was created in 1935 in order to attract tourists to the area and has been revived to celebrate the city’s western roots and early beginnings.
-Held over four days in mid-May, May 12-15 in 2016, it includes rodeos, a downtown parade, golf and poker tournaments, trap-shooting contests, art auctions and trail rides.
+Held over four days in mid-May, it includes rodeos, a downtown parade, golf and poker tournaments, trap-shooting contests, art auctions and trail rides.

-- San Gennaro Feast – Held semi-annually in honor of the Saint Gennaro, with the first in 2016 taking place May 4-8, the Patron Saint of Naples, Italy, this massive Italian food and music festival features a wide array of arts and crafts, ethnic food vendors, live international acts, amusement rides and games, home exhibits, a petting zoo, pony rides and more.
+- San Gennaro Feast – Held semi-annually in honor of the Saint Gennaro, the Patron Saint of Naples, Italy, this massive Italian food and music festival features a wide array of arts and crafts, ethnic food vendors, live international acts, amusement rides and games, home exhibits, a petting zoo, pony rides and more.

-- Exodus Festival – This annual music festival held over five days in mid-May, May 19-23 in 2016, features a number of epic parties that take place at various venues throughout the city.
+- Exodus Festival – This annual music festival held over five days in mid-May, features a number of epic parties that take place at various venues throughout the city.
 It merges the classic pool parties with exciting night clubs and includes DJs that play an eclectic mix of musical genres ranging from R&B and hip to to EDM.

 Las Vegas in June

-- Vegas Fringe Festival – A celebration of theatre, the Fringe Festival is held over 10 days in mid-June, June 10-19, 2016, and features a multitude of plays that showcase the talents of actors, directors, designers and companies, with everything from family-friendly musicals to improv shows and edgy debuts.
+- Vegas Fringe Festival – A celebration of theater, the Fringe Festival is held over 10 days in mid-June, and features a multitude of plays that showcase the talents of actors, directors, designers and companies, with everything from family-friendly musicals to improv shows and edgy debuts.